zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 # Trainer information

-Thank you for taking time to support the whiteboard design sessions as a trainer!
+Thank you for taking the time to support the whiteboard design sessions as a trainer!

 ## Role of the trainer